Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (9) order the party to take such other action as is necessary to ensure compliance with this chapter or to remedy any harm caused by a violation of this chapter, consistent with the requirements of the laws of the Band and the Indian Civil Rights Act, 25 U.S.C., § 1301, et seq.

-• (b) The TERO Commission’s decision shall be in writing and shall be served on the charged party by registered mail or in person by an employee of the TERO no later than thirty (30) days after the close of the hearing.
-The decision shall contain findings of fact sufficient to support the TERO Commission’s ordered relief, or lack thereof.
-Upon a showing by the Director or the charged party that further delay will cause irreparable harm, the TERO Commission shall issue its decision within ten (10) days after the close of the hearing.
-If the party fails to comply with the TERO Commission’s decision within ten (10) days, the Director may file for an injunction in the Band’s Court of Central Jurisdiction.
-The Court shall grant such injunctive relief as is necessary to prevent irreparable harm pending an appeal or expiration of the time for the party to file an appeal.
+• (b) The TERO Commission’s decision shall be in writing and shall be served on the charged party and, if applicable, the complaining party, by registered mail or in person by an employee of TERO no later than 30 calendar days after the close of the hearing.
+The decision shall contain findings of fact sufficient to support the TERO Commission’s ordered relief or lack thereof, citation to all statutes and regulations the Commission relied on in reaching its decision, and an analysis showing why the decision is reasonable and supported by facts, laws, and regulations.
+Upon a showing by the TERO Director, complaining party, or the charged party that further delay will cause irreparable harm, the TERO Commission shall issue its decision within ten (10) business days after the close of the hearing.
+If the party fails to comply with the TERO Commission’s decision within ten (10) business days, the Director may file for equitable relief in the Band’s District Court.
+The District Court shall grant such equitable relief as is necessary to prevent irreparable harm pending an appeal or expiration of the time for the party to file an appeal.

 Historical and Statutory Notes